 Face scrubbies are great eco-friendly and reusable facial pads.
 Whether you call them scrubbies, facial pads or crochet facial rounds, they can be mainly used to clean up your facial makeup or simply as a cleansing cloth.
-But the benefits of using scrubbies are not limited to its convenience.
-They are reusable.
-Which makes them an ideal addition for a zero-waste lifestyle.
+This is a beginner friendly free crochet face scrubbie pattern that will make a great handmade gift.

-And there is more, this quick beginner friendly free crochet face scrubbie pattern will be a great handmade gift idea.
 You will make a set like the one pictured here in just about less than an hour and a half.

 This website is reader supported and contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Find my affiliate disclosure here.